Data RecoveryHow to Back Up Computer

 3. Install the NAS software on your computer.

-4. Choose the files that you want to back up and drag them into the NAS folder on your computer.
+4. Choose the files you want to back up and drag them into the NAS folder on your computer.

 5. Wait for the files to transfer to the NAS device.